mbaumer/us_hep_funding/docs/_states/GA.md

 [GA-01](#GA-01)  [GA-02](#GA-02)  [GA-03](#GA-03)  [GA-04](#GA-04)  [GA-05](#GA-05)  [GA-06](#GA-06)  [GA-07](#GA-07)  [GA-08](#GA-08)  [GA-09](#GA-09)  [GA-10](#GA-10)  [GA-11](#GA-11)  [GA-12](#GA-12)  [GA-13](#GA-13)  [GA-14](#GA-14)

 # GA -- Sen. John Isakson (R) and  Sen. David Perdue (R)
+## Committees
+John Isakson is not on any of our key committees

+David Perdue is not on any of our key committees

 ## HEP Grants
 ```
 This state received no SC HEP grants from 2012-2016